spitzerUH/distributed_systems/README.md

 Game clients are browser based.
 They initialize the communication using websockets to form a peer-to-peer communication implemented with WebRTC.
 One of the nodes will be selected as leader node to resolve possible conflicts.
+One of the clients will be selected as a leader TBD explanation.

 ### Message types